marco-sloppigher/PA1-test/PA1_template.md

 ![Plot 4](figure/Plot_4-1.png)

-We observe an interesting pattern: during weekdays there is a significant peak at around 08:30 and a second smaller one at about 19:00 (we may surmise that this is before and after work), whereas in the weekdends then activity is more evenly distributed throughout the day.
+We observe an interesting pattern: during weekdays there is a significant peak at around 08:30 and a second smaller one at about 19:00 (we may surmise that the subject goes for a walk before and after work), whereas in the weekdends then activity is more evenly distributed throughout the day.